fiware-docker/simple-docker-hosting/doc/manuals/install.md

 ## Introduction
 This installation guide will explain how you can easily setup your Docker environment to develop and deploy your services on the FIWARE Lab.
+For more information about how to use docker on fiware please see the [docker on fiware user guide](userguide.md).

 FIWARE has developed many features with which you can compose your services;